lammps/lammps/doc/src/set.rst

 Keyword *spin/atom/random* randomizes the orientation of the magnetic spin vectors for the selected atoms and sets the magnitude of each to the specified *Dlen* value.
 This keyword was previously called *spin/random*.

+.. versionadded:: TBD

+Keyword *radius/electron* uses the specified value to set the radius of electrons or fixed cores.

+.. versionadded:: TBD

+Keyword *spin/electron* sets the spin of an electron (+/- 1) or indicates nuclei (=0), fixed-cores (=2), or pseudo-cores (= 3).

 Keyword *quat* uses the specified values to create a quaternion (4-vector) that represents the orientation of the selected atoms.
 The